Orange County Shoplifting Defense Attorneys

 - Grand Theft- Under Penal Code (PC) 487, grand theft is stealing property valued at more than $950.
 For example, if you shoplifted one single piece of clothing from an exclusive high-end store valued at $995, according to PC 487, you could be charged with grand theft.
 It is a "wobbler" crime, which means you can be facing either misdemeanor or felony charges.

 - Burglary- Depending on your case, it's possible the Orange County District Attorney could charge you with burglary.
 Burglary is planning to enter a store or home with the intent to commit a felony.
-This is a serious charge with severe consequences, but proving burglary is difficult, as most shoplifters comment their act on an impulse, rather than using any sort of planning.
+This is a serious charge with severe consequences, but proving burglary is difficult, as most shoplifters claim they acted on an impulse, rather than using any sort of planning.

 Maybe you've looked around online and think you could take care of your shoplifting problem by yourself by simply explaining to the Orange County District Attorney or judge your situation and hope for forgiveness.
 Without any sort of legal experience, however, it's nearly impossible to take care of this problem by yourself and you could potentially create more issues.
 When you are facing shoplifting charges, it is imperative you hire an experienced Orange County criminal defense lawyer who understands the laws and court system.

 We understand this is a difficult time for you, but we assure you the team at Law Office of Michael L. Guisti can handle your shoplifting case.
 We aim to reduce your criminal charges or even eliminate your charges altogether, when possible.
 Don't attempt to represent yourself.
-Give us a call so we can give you the top--quality legal advice you deserve.
+Give us a call at (714) 530-9690 or toll-free at (888) 478-8999 so we can give you the top-quality legal advice you deserve.